Feng Shui Consultant in Valletta, Malta. Feng Shui of Valletta and Malta

 History and predecessor energy

-The natural moat around Valletta offers natural protection for original settlers, the Knights of Malta, who settled here 450 years ago.
+The natural moat around Valletta offers natural protection for the original settlers, the Knights of Malta, who settled here 450 years ago.
 Malta has a rich history with numerous people and conquerors.
 The architecture of Malta ranges from mysterious ancient temples and churches to wonderful Baroque cathedrals and new postmodern buildings.

 Air element (feng)